Last Updated on January 21, 2023 by The Filtery

 - Several of these ingredients (and/or ones that are similar in their chemical makeup are on MADE SAFE’s Banned List (which essentially means they’ve been found to be potentially toxic in one way or another).

 Let’s look at one more product, this time in a different category.
 How about the Balsam Cedar Car Jar Ultimate:

 Some observations on this one:

-- And once again, several of these ingredients and/or their sisters and brothers are listed in MADE SAFE’s Banned List.
+- And once again, several of these ingredients and/or similar chemicals are listed in MADE SAFE’s Banned List.

-Check out this article for some safer recommendations for plug-in air fresheners.
+(If you want some alternatives, you can check out this article for some safer recommendations for plug-in air fresheners.)